-iii.
-Predictions from BIOWIN v4.10 for the C18 unsaturated (i.e. oleamide).
+iv.
+Predictions from BIOWIN v4.10 for the C18 constituent of the Substance.

 We have assessed this information and identified the following issues:

 As explained in the Appendix on Reasons common to several requests your read-across adaptation under Annex XI, Section 1.5. is rejected.